b3ll/Decomposed/README.md

 ## Interpolatable

 It also provides functionality to linearly interpolate from any transform to any transform via the `Interpolatable` protocol.
+This lets you easily animate / transition between transforms in a controlled manner.

 ```swift
 let transform: CATransform3D = CATransform3DIdentity